[Featured Members] Finding, chasing, and becoming rabbits: Learning from others on the road to the professoriate

 Graduate students on the road to doctoral Oz often feel more isolated than a vegetarian at a barbecue.
 Especially if you have a laissez faire chair and committee, you may believe you’re abandoned and unloved.
 You’re not.
 In my work as editor and coach for struggling dissertation-writing students, I know well that many other people in the university community can comfort, calm, and care for you.
 Here I’ll remind you of two types who can help ease your dissertation traumas.
 (Next post: two more.)

 Writing and crafting a textbook and attending to authoring tasks is a time-consuming, complex—some would say monumental—project, even harrowing at times.
 The updated and expanded third edition of Writing and Developing Your College Textbook, will guide you through the nuts and bolts of the textbook development process, and provide essential background information on the changing higher education publishing industry, as well as how to choose a publisher, write a textbook proposal, negotiate a publishing contract, and establish good author-publisher relations.

 Subscribe to our email list and we’ll send you a 17-page sample of the book.
-Pre-order a copy and get 15% off and an invitation to an exclusive online Q&A with the authors.
-Books will ship the first week of December.
-[Read More…]

 One of the most important provisions in your textbook publishing contract is the audit clause, which will specify the conditions for how and when you can request and conduct an audit.
 In the absence of an audit clause, some publishers will still comply with a request to audit, although they are not contractually required to do so.